ashhhlynn/optimize-fantasy-football/README.md

 # Optimize Daily
-> Fantasy Football lineup builder application created with Node.js, React.js, and Draft Kings contest data with projections via Sleeper.
+> Fantasy Football lineup builder application created with Node.js and React.js, ft. live Draft Kings contest data and projections from Sleeper.
 The back end features a linear programming optimizer that generates the highest projected lineup given salary and position constraints, and the front end allows manually setting lineup from player queue.

 Coming soon - <a href="https://netlify.app/">live</a> and <a href="https://vimeo.com/">video</a> demos.